 The doctor will explain the treatment to you and discuss any concerns or questions you may have with you.
-If you are happy to proceed with the treatment, you will need to sign a consent form.
+If you are happy to proceed with the treatment, your consent will be reconfirmed.

 You will usually be given a general anaesthetic for the operation.
 This means you will be asleep during the procedure.
 Your anaesthetist will discuss this with you before the operation.